<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <pubDate>Sun, 30 Jan 2011 20:47:12 +0000</pubDate>

-<guid isPermaLink="false">http://sexandscience.org/blog/?p=482#comment-1794</guid>
+<guid isPermaLink="false">https://sexandscience.org/blog/?p=482#comment-1794</guid>

 <description>Sophie,